Thinking Of Getting An Accountant? – Here Are The Top Questions To Ask When Hiring One

 Think of it as you’re getting your house renovated.
 The project is nearly complete, but you need one person to fit the bathroom.
 Would you rather call someone who specialises in bathrooms or a general handyman that has fitted them before?

-Don’t get us wrong, we’re sure that handyman could do an excellent job.
+Don’t get us wrong, we’re sure that a handyman could do an excellent job.
 But when you’re after one, specific service, you get better attention to detail and reassurance going with someone who just does bathrooms.

 3. What experience do you have?